AnteJR/Vote_Now/README.md

 * A start screen and a menu
 * An end screen
 * Canvas centering in the middle of the page

+### 03.08 (about 8 hours)
+Game UI is now done.
+Game operationnal and functionnal from basic testing.
+Better sprite management.
+More scenarios based on research; use of certain means of propaganda simply were not possible and/or common at the time (for example before 1922 the Swiss Radio stations did not exist).
+Canvas is now centered.
+Still needs:

+* A start screen and a menu
+* An end screen (function created, needs to have a UI and texts depending on the scenario played)
+* Music and sounds
+* Better code optimization and modularity